 How to use this Ultimate Steak Rub:

 Second, we have hot paprika, or what is known as Hungarian paprika.
 This type of paprika adds a punch to whatever you’re cooking.
-It’s well suited for heartier stews, and deep richly flavored meats.
+It works beautifully in heartier stews and richly flavored meats.
 Hot paprika is more akin to powdered cayenne than to sweet paprika.
 Finally, we have smoked paprika or Spanish pimenton.
 These peppers are wood smoked, dried, powdered, and ready for use.
 This type of paprika is quite strong.
 I usually recommend mixing it with sweet paprika to even out the flavor.
 However, some folks love the rich, deep, earthy flavor of smoked paprika.

 Herbs: Of course, you can use herbs in a steak rub, but before you add anything, think about the flavor profile you’d like to build.
 If you’re looking for something with a Tuscan feel, use a little dried basil or oregano.
 If you feel that more floral or pine flavors are suited to your palate, use a little rosemary, sage, or a spice blend like Herbs de Provence.
 Dried marjoram and savory are also great additions.